RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 Using the mnemonic ETAOIN (where T has already been mapped to H) one can substitute the most frequent letter I with E and third most frequent letter M with A (10 occurrences M, B and T; W has been mapped in the initial assumption).
 The result:

-THAT'B TT.
+*P* = THAT'B TT.
 KOU'YE AOR OSSTCTAJJK A COQENYEALEY!
 AB KOU BEE, BTMPJE BUNBTTTUTTOA CTPHEYB CAA NE NYOLEA RTTH SYEEUEACK AAAJKBTB.
 BEE KOU AT HTTP://TEYOLAYCTAEA.COM

 From here a person who knows English and knows the sender can substitute easily and very likely correctly.
 E.g. first word is THAT'S and the URl at the end is TEROKARVINEN.COM.